raycast/extensions/extensions/hestiacp-admin/README.md

 1. METHOD 1 (recommended)
     - `ssh` into your HestiaCP instance
-    - use HestiaCP CLI to run `v-add-access-key admin '*' Raycast` (AS ADMIN) (this will grant all API permissions and add a commnt as 'Raycast')
+    - use HestiaCP CLI to run `v-add-access-key admin '*' Raycast` (AS ADMIN) (this will grant all API permissions and add a comment as 'Raycast')
     - finally, `copy` the Access Keys (they will be output on the terminal)

 2. METHOD 2 (this method is not recommended as it does not grant all API permissions athough you could use Method 2 to generate the key and then use CLI from METHOD 1 to grant all permissions)